 As the time required, large laborers were in desperate need, coal mines, docks, large construction sites were flooded with tough men from all around Japan.
-Competent individuals began forming brigades and there was a lot of conflicts among them.
-Because the police were short on staff, they became kind of delegated security force.was a lot of conflicts among them.
-Because the police were short on staff, they became kind of delegated security force.
+Competent individuals began forming brigades and there were a lot of conflicts among them.
+Because the police were short on staff, they became a kind of delegated security force.

 The Meiji government found a use for the Yakuza as to aid to ultranationalists, who took a militaristic role in Japan’s adoption of democracy.
 Various secret societies were created and trained militarily.

 They began to cooperate with the authorities in return for services and favors and to ease the harassment from the authorities.

 The ultranationalist reign of terror lasted into the 1930s, consisting of several coups d’etat, the assassination of two prime ministers and two finance ministers while there were repeated attacks on politicians and industrialists.

 Yakuza in Postwar Japan